Investing isn’t what it used to be—and that’s a good thing!

 How to bridge tokens to Solana with Phantom?

-If you already have a Phantom wallet and would like to bridge funds to Solana, use our very own Crosschain Swapper.
-With our Crosschain Swapper, you can bridge tokens across Solana, Ethereum, Base, and Polygon right in your Phantom wallet.
+If you’d like to bridge funds to Solana, use our very own Crosschain Swapper!
+With our Crosschain Swapper, you can bridge tokens across Solana, Ethereum, Base, and Sui right in your Phantom wallet.

 Disclaimer: This guide is strictly for educational purposes only and doesn’t constitute financial or legal advice or a solicitation to buy or sell any assets or to make any financial decisions.
 Please be careful and do your own research.